RanvierMUD/ranviermud/docs/extending/commands.md

 ```

 The name of the file minus `.js` will be the command the user types so take that into consideration when naming the
 file.
-Commands can have multiple aliases as we will see so you don't have to create multiple files for the same command.
+Commands can have multiple aliases, as we will see, so you don't have to create multiple files for the same command.

 ## Command Structure